87642/AnuPpuccin/README.md

 <p align="center"> <img src="assets/markdown-embed.png" style="width: 60%;"> </p>

 ## Colorschemes used
-**Note**: Colorschemes that aren't in the base theme can be used through the [extended colorschemes](https://github.com/AnubisNekhet/AnuPpuccin/blob/main/snippets/extended-colorschemes.css) snippet. <br>
+**Note**: Colorschemes that aren't in the base theme can be used through the [extended colorschemes](https://github.com/AnubisNekhet/AnuPpuccin/blob/main/snippets/extended-colorschemes.css) snippet. <br> **Important**: Some colorschemes have been been modified to fit the Catppuccin color value style, which means there will be some changes made to make the theme feel more natural.

 | Theme | Light Mode | Dark Mode | Extra Notes |
 | ----- | ---------- | --------- | ----------- |